August-murr/basic_data_science/README.md

 # Data Science Demonstration Repository

 Welcome to the **Data Science Demonstration** repository!
-This repository serves as a showcase for various data science-related projects that I have undertaken with the assistance of ChatGPT.
+This repository serves as a showcase for various data science-related projects.

 ## About the Repository